Density of Rational Curves on K3 Surfaces: Proofs of THM001 and

 \subsection{Elliptic $K3$ surfaces}

 Our strategy is to show that rational curves are dense on $X$ for $(X,L)$ in a dense subset of $\K_g$.
 Then \thmref{THM001} will follow easily.
-It is well known that Kummer surfaces are dense in the moduli space of polarized $K3$ surfaces (cf. \cite{BPV}).
+It is well known that Kummer surfaces are dense in the moduli space of polarized $K3$ surfaces.
 This implies that polarized elliptic $K3$ surfaces are dense.
-An elliptic $K3$ surface $X$ is a $K3$ surface with an elliptic fibration $\pi: X\to \BP^1$.
 A general projective elliptic $K3$ surface has Picard lattice given by

 where $m$ is a positive integer.
 That is, the Picard group $\Pic(X)$ of $X$ is generated by effective classes $L$ and $F$ satisfying

 and the elliptic fibration $\pi: X\to \BP^1$ is given by the pencil $|F|$.